takouhai/determination/README.md

 By using this theme, you agree to the following:

- - You the credits where they are, or at least moving them somewhere visible.
+ - You leave the credits where they are, or at least moving them somewhere visible.
  - You can edit as much as you like, as long as you credit me
  - You stay determined!
 You are the future of humans and monsters!